microsoft/DiskANN/README_WIN.md

 * Install CMAKE (v3.15.2 or later) from https://cmake.org
 * Install MKL from https://software.intel.com/en-us/mkl
-* Download boost (v1.71.0 or later) from boost.org
+* Download boost (v1.71.0, later versions are not tested) from boost.org

 * Environment variables:
     * Set a new System environment variable, called INTEL_ROOT to the "windows" folder under your MKL installation